![]() |

 Eltahawy, who spent four days with Park51 advocates protesting the relocation of the center, said this is not just a Muslim ordeal, but a constitutional and minority issue.
 "I feel the pain, (the Sept.
 11 attacks) affected us all," she said.
 "There was a mosque in the World Trade Center."

-perception of Islam and the Park51 mosque Tuesday.
+The panel fielded numerous questions regarding public perception of Islam and the Park51 mosque Tuesday. |

 Tuesday's discussion was hosted by OU's Center for Middle East Studies in the School of International and Area Studies.
 The school has also organized a public lecture, titled "Modern Iran: The People, Their Lives, and What Makes Them Tick," for Monday evening in Robert S. Kerr auditorium.